janfeitsma/MRA-prototype/INTEGRATION-CMAKE.md

 #link_directories(${MRA_BUILD_DIR})
 ```

-## Use & develop via standalone repo

-TODO

-## CMakeLists.txt

-To make MRA targets available in CMakeLists.txt, use
+To make MRA targets available in the root CMakeLists.txt, use
 ```
 find_package(MRA)
 ```

 Then, you can link against targets like `MRA-components` and `MRA-datatypes`, provided the dependency to MRA has been configured.